 'What would it look like if there was a workplace that could partner with young people building life skills alongside Job Skills?'
 Great ideas like the Social Foundry don't usually work perfectly on the first go, but after a few test runs in manufacturing, we realised that we should focus on where young people are and where they can gain employment - and hospitality is the biggest employer in the region.
 Thus the Social Foundry Cafe was born.

-Our goal is to create a mentoring workplace that provides new possibilities for those with limited opportunity, and welcomes the whole community to connect with one another and share life in our local space.
+Be it in our Hospitality or Constructive Trades Channel, our goal is to create a mentoring workplace that provides new possibilities for those with limited opportunity, and welcomes the whole community to connect with one another and share life in our local space.
 We pulled together some like-minded people, local (and formerly local) people, all who have a passion to build a nurturing community where everyone has the opportunity to thrive, and we are registered with the Australian Charities and Not-for-Profits Commission (you can see our registration here).

 Our Board members are:

 Jamie Zoch (General Manager - Constructive Trades, ex officio board member)

 Bronwyn Burnett (Jamie Zoch (General Manager - Hospitality, ex officio board member)

 We'd love to share our space and our passion for the community of Kyneton and the wider Macedon Ranges - drop by sometime soon.

 OUR LITTLE CORNER

 It's what's on the inside that counts